 B(T) is the radiance of the surface at temperature T according to the Planck’s law, ε is the surface’s emissivity and τ is atmospheric transmittance.
 It is important to emphasize that all elements in the equation are wavelength dependent but notation for this is omitted for the sake of clarity.
 Since the sensor is of finite bandwidth, quantities in RTE equation are replaced by band-effective equivalents.
 Kirchhoff’s law of thermal radiation implies that reflectivity can be rewritten as (1 – ε) for opaque materials.
 RTE can be used under the assumption of cloud-free atmosphere under local thermodynamic equilibrium.

-The quantities L↓atm, L↑atm and τ are modelled using the MODTRAN 5.3 radiation transfer model, which is parametrized by means of radio sounding measurement or by parameters derived from MODIS products.
+The quantities L↓atm, L↑atm and τ are modelled using the MODTRAN 5.3 radiation transfer model, which is usually parameterized by means of reanalysis ERA5.
 Compensating for atmospheric transmittance and up-welling atmospheric radiance led to land‑leaving radiance (LLL):

 LLL = ε B(T) + (1 – ε) L↓atm,